thaisaraujom/PDF-Insights/README.md

 5. After entering a question, the code will search the knowledge base for relevant information and provide an answer.

+6. At the end of the conversation, you can export the entire chat history to a PDF file by clicking the "Export Chat" button.

 ## 📋 Requirements

 Make sure you have the following dependencies and libraries installed: